datatechnology/cornerstone/README.md

  5. buffered logger implementation

 ### Why these are sufficient?
-1. Core is core, it's all about Raft itself, developers could just copy the headers and this file to make Raft work.
+1. Core is core, it's all about Raft itself.
+Developers could just copy the headers and this file to make Raft work.
 2. For log storage, please make your platform specific implementation, we may or may not add sophisticated implementation as it's not hard for everyone to implement one, the existing fs_log_store is for demo only as it's lack of many stuff including flush file data and meta data into physical device, always keeping three files in correct state (sort of transactional), etc.
 3. Asio is sufficient, you may think about having messge queues for incoming and outgoing requests, but that's unnecessary, as long as you are using async io, no matter it's IOCP, kqueue or epoll, there is already a queue behind the scene, asio would be good enough as a production based code.

 You are not able to get an exe file to do something meaningful by building the project, actually, you will get archive file instead (or lib file on Windows), however, you can build the test project and see how to use it and how it would work

 You most likely should start with test_everything_together.cxx, under test/src folder, as that contains a use case of
 - what need to be implemented to leverage the core algorithm
 - how to use the core algorithm
 - how to send logs to cluster
 - ext: how to use asio_service

 ## Build and run